phuptqn/wpExtra/wp-content/plugins/flamingo/readme.txt

 == Changelog ==

+= 1.6 =

+* Tested up to WordPress 4.8.
+* Requires WordPress 4.7 or higher.
+* Added RTL stylesheet.
+* Strengthened capability checking.
+* Removed inappropriate content from h1 headings.
+* Changed the default format of the export CSV.
+* Introduced the flamingo_csv_value_separator and flamingo_csv_quotation filter hooks to enable customizing CSV output.

 = 1.5 =

 * Tested up to WordPress 4.7.
 * Requires WordPress 4.5 or higher.
 * count() method added to Flamingo_Inbound_Message class.
 * All language files in the languages folder were removed.
 Translations have moved to translate.wordpress.org.

-= 1.4 =

-* Tested up to WordPress 4.5.1.
-* Requires WordPress 4.4 or higher.
-* Added "Meta" meta-box to the Inbound Message screen.
-* Language packs for German, Hebrew, and Japanese are removed because those are available from translate.wordpress.org.